Codeyg12/Employee_Management/README.md

 ## Todo
 - try to do to 'add' and 'view' what was done to 'update'
+- back button on 'add' from view_employees goes 'home'
 - check for all unused vars
 - DRY OUT THIS CODE
 - Remove budgets?